© Suzanne Myers

 “I'm Dr Fiddler,” Tim said, not sure whether he was more dismayed or affronted by her manner, “and if you mean Ancient Sumer, then I am.
 And you are?”

 “Heather, Heather Turner, pleased to meet you,” she held out a slender hand.
 Tim wondered for a moment whether to kiss it or shake it.
 He opted to shake.
 “Right,” she said and, without waiting to be asked, took a seat at his desk.
 Tim eyed her as she ferreted in her bag.
-She had wild orange hair, green eyes and a high complexion that looked as though it had recently been exposed to an unkind sun.
+She had wild, flame red hair, green eyes and a high complexion that looked as though it had recently been exposed to an unkind sun.
 She wore a combination of clothes whose colours and textures were sufficiently at odds with one another to be an offence to Tim’s eye.
 His sensibility, that was chiefly aesthetic, was disturbed by such jangling disharmony.
 Bringing out of her bag an object wrapped in a khaki scarf, she said, “Here, take a look at this.”

 Tim carefully opened the scarf and found inside a stone tablet.
 The markings on it were hieroglyphic; not Egyptian hieroglyphs but those of a far earlier written language, which pre-dated cuneiform.
 Tim was an expert in such ancient text and it appeared genuine.